Public Parking Spot Detection And Geo-localization Using Transfer Learning: Related Work

 \section{Related Work}

 The two popular input devices for capturing parking information are cameras and floor sensors.
-Ultrasonic Sensor based parking systems are normally installed in the middle or in front of each parking spot and a network of them work to feed information to a central server.
-While technological progress has allowed for the deployment of cheaper and better sensors as explained in \cite{Jeffrey:WirelessParking14,Oludolapo:ScalableSmart21S}, multiple sensor installations remain significantly complex to install and costlier than current basic cameras \cite{Akkaynak:commercialCams2014}, and do not scale as well as cameras since each sensor typically only covers a few parking spots at a time.
-Camera-based solutions on the other hand have shown great promise due to advances in Deep learning (CNNs), compute power(GPUs), camera hardware, and the decreasing cost of such technology \cite{Dhuri:RealTimeVGG21,Hadi:VisionBasedPL19,Naveen:OpenAirParking22,Hilal:IntelligentPark14,ShengFuu:VisionBased06,Imen:VPLD14}.
-Convolutional Neutral network (CNN) algorithms are commonly used for feature extraction in data containing spatial correlations \cite{Simonyan:VDCNN15,Alex:DeepCNN12}.
-The public image data available from repositories such as ImageNet form the basis for the explosive progression of CNN algorithms \cite{Jia:ImageNet09}.
-These large collections of data have allowed for building very deep and complex neural networks while avoiding over-fitting \cite{Alex:DeepCNN12}.
-Al-Kharusi and Al-Bahadly analysed an aerial view of a car park and developed a space detection model that determines whether a parking space is vacant or filled. \cite{ShengFuu:VisionBased06} developed a vision-based parking lot system by using four cameras set up around a building, combining RGB images and shadow detection for better performance. \cite{Hadi:VisionBasedPL19} examined the PKLot sample under different weather conditions using a chromatic gradient analysis.
-They incorporated this weather analytics process to compensate for the weather condition changes in the different parking spaces.
+Ultrasonic Sensor based parking systems are normally installed in the middle or in front of each parking spot, and a network of them work to feed information to a central server.
+While technological progress has allowed for the deployment of cheaper and better sensors as explained in \cite{Jeffrey:WirelessParking14,Oludolapo:ScalableSmart21S}, multiple sensor installations remain significantly complex to install and costlier than current basic cameras \cite{Akkaynak:commercialCams2014}.
+Sensor technology for parking lot systems does not scale as well as cameras since each sensor typically only covers a few parking spots at a time.
+Camera-based solutions on the other hand have shown great promise due to advances in convolutional neural networks (CNNs) \cite{Dhuri:RealTimeVGG21,Hadi:VisionBasedPL19}, graphical processing units (GPUs), camera lenses, and the decreasing cost of such technology \cite{Naveen:OpenAirParking22,Hilal:IntelligentPark14,ShengFuu:VisionBased06,Imen:VPLD14}.

+CNNs are commonly used for feature extraction in data containing spatial correlations \cite{Simonyan:VDCNN15,Alex:DeepCNN12}.
+Open-source image datasets such as ImageNet, CelebA, and MS-COCO sparked the explosive growth and success of CNNs in vision tasks \cite{Jia:ImageNet09,Lin:MSCOCO14,Liu:celebA14}.
+These large collections of data have allowed for building of very deep and complex neural networks with little risk of over-fitting \cite{Alex:DeepCNN12}.
+Authors of \cite{Al-Kharusi:IntelligentPark14} analysed an aerial view of a car park and developed a space detection model that determines whether a parking space is vacant or filled.
+In \cite{ShengFuu:VisionBased06} a four camera parking lot system is developed by setting up each of the cameras around a building, combining RGB images and shadow detection for local robustness and better performance.
+In \cite{Hadi:VisionBasedPL19},the PKLot dataset \cite{Almeida:PKLot2015} samples under different weather conditions using a chromatic gradient analysis.
+They incorporated this weather is is analytically examined, and results used to compensate for weather condition changes in different parking spaces.